 Another important factor to consider are local school schedules, like when summers begin and end.
 Housing inventory typically is lower in Texas during winter but increases in April, as sellers move to capture the interest of individuals and families wanting to relocate in the summer.
 If you are buying a home in Texas during a low inventory season, you may have to be less picky about particulars during your house hunt.

-When buying a house in Texas, finding the right neighborhood in your chosen city is just as important as the home’s layout or features.
+Finding the right house location is just as important as the home’s layout or features.
 You want to consider your family, lifestyle, and work commute, to make sure the home suits everybody’s needs.

 Whatever your preference, you can find a neighborhood that suits your taste and budget.
-If you need help discovering the right area, check out our neighborhood guides for Dallas, Houston, San Antonio, and Austin.
+If you need help discovering the right area, check out our neighborhood guides for:

 Your agent can also help you review recent home sales in your preferred area.
 This will give you an idea of home value trends and a guideline for how much your home’s value might appreciate over time.
 Specific neighborhoods are booming in cities like Houston, Austin, and Dallas, which means you may have to pay a premium to live in one of the current hotspots.